coolbaby0208/MN-COVID19/README.md

 Another change in the 2nd plot: 2020-08-18
 ====
 Add positive percentage by number of people tested daily in addition to number of daily tests.
-This data was reported starting on 2020-07-30
+This data was reported starting on 2020-07-30 to account for multiple testings of the same individual.

 Major change in the 1st and 2nd plots: 2020-07-15
 ====